davechouinard/pi-audio-setup/README.md

 This project was created to free up my laptop from always being connected to the stereo to play music.

-Since the on-board digital-to-analog converter on the raspberry pi is likely low quality we'll use a dedicated USB DAC to do that conversion.
+Since the digital-to-analog converter on the raspberry pi is likely low quality we'll use a dedicated USB DAC to do that conversion.
 If you wanted to spend extra and don't mind the extra cable, a DAC with a dedicated power supply would likely be even better.